web3-authn/tatchi/docs/chain-intents.md

 # Chain Intents & Chain Signatures — Integration Plan (Revised)

 This document defines a client-first plan for “Chain Intents / Chain Signatures” with an EVM example.
-It aligns with NEAR Chain Signatures docs and the chainsig.js approach rather than `omni-transaction-rs`.
+It aligns with NEAR Chain Signatures docs and the chainsig.js approach.

-Why: `omni-transaction-rs` is aimed at building transactions inside NEAR smart contracts.
-Our SDK runs in clients and needs to prepare chain-specific payloads (e.g., EVM), request an MPC signature from the NEAR Chain Signatures contract, then finalize and broadcast.
-That maps closely to chainsig.js and viem.

 ## Objectives